thieu1995/mealpy/README.md

     + Almost algorithms have 2 paras (epoch, population_size) and plus some paras depend on each algorithm.
     + Some algorithms belong to "best" or "BEST" type and have only 2 paras meaning that algorithm is outstanding

-* Diffic - Difficulty Level: Objective observation from author.
+* Difficulty - Difficulty Level: Objective observation from author.
     + Depend on the number of parameters, number of equations, the original ideas, time spend for coding, source lines of code (SLOC)
     + Easy: A few paras, few equations, SLOC very short
     + Medium: more equations than Easy level, SLOC longer than Easy level